pullashradha/BandTracker/README.md

 ## Known Bugs

 * When adding a new band on venue.cshtml, the event date/time cannot be entered in and will be a default value.
+* Can create duplicate entries of a band or venue.

 ## Specifications